ConcealNetwork/conceal-guardian/HOW-TO_HTTPS.md

 ```
 sudo systemctl restart nginx
 ```
-now you should be able to access your node from any web browser, using the url : `http://conceal.your_domain.xyz/` test it with `http://conceal.your_domain.xyz/getinfo`
+Now you should be able to access your node from any web browser, using the url : `http://conceal.your_domain.xyz/` test it with `http://conceal.your_domain.xyz/getinfo`

+  Note: *now would be the time to run `sudo certbot --nginx` if you elect to generate your certificate yourself with full integration.*

 #### Redirect to https with SSL